 - Wand computer anesthesia uses a microprocessor-controlled device to deliver the anesthetic.
 No more “Civil War era” dental syringes needed!
 Though we can’t promise “painless,” we can get extremely close with wand delivery and modern topical anesthetics.

 - Advanced laser dentistry eliminates decay fast without needles, for many patients.
-Check out our menu choice of advanced dental lasers.
-Only about 5% of U.S. dentists currently use lasers for most routine dental fillings – we’re one of them.
+Check out our menu choice of advanced laser dentistry.
+Only about 5% of U.S. dentists currently use lasers for most routine dental fillings – we’re one of them..

 - Needle-free anesthesia is one of our recent additions, numbing the gums